Here's What We Like About BancFirst's (NASDAQ:BANF) Upcoming Dividend

 BancFirst Corporation (NASDAQ:BANF) is about to trade ex-dividend in the next four days.
-The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
-The ex-dividend date is of consequence because whenever a stock is bought or sold, the trade takes at least two business day to settle.
-Accordingly, BancFirst investors that purchase the stock on or after the 29th of September will not receive the dividend, which will be paid on the 17th of October.
+The ex-dividend date is one business day before the record date, which is the cut-off date for shareholders to be present on the company's books to be eligible for a dividend payment.
+The ex-dividend date is important as the process of settlement involves two full business days.
+So if you miss that date, you would not show up on the company's books on the record date.
+Accordingly, BancFirst investors that purchase the stock on or after the 29th of December will not receive the dividend, which will be paid on the 16th of January.

-The company's next dividend payment will be US$0.40 per share, and in the last 12 months, the company paid a total of US$1.44 per share.
-Calculating the last year's worth of payments shows that BancFirst has a trailing yield of 1.7% on the current share price of $93.51.
-Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
-That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.
+The company's next dividend payment will be US$0.40 per share, and in the last 12 months, the company paid a total of US$1.60 per share.
+Based on the last year's worth of payments, BancFirst has a trailing yield of 1.8% on the current stock price of $88.55.
+Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+So we need to investigate whether BancFirst can afford its dividend, and if the dividend could grow.

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
 If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-Fortunately for readers, BancFirst's earnings per share have been growing at 16% a year for the past five years.
+For this reason, we're glad to see BancFirst's earnings per share have risen 19% per annum over the last five years.

-The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-In the last 10 years, BancFirst has lifted its dividend by approximately 11% a year on average.
-Both per-share earnings and dividends have both been growing rapidly in recent times, which is great to see.
+Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
+Since the start of our data, 10 years ago, BancFirst has lifted its dividend by approximately 11% a year on average.
+It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.

 The Bottom Line